Using the Essential Import Utility

 The pre-defined capture spreadsheet has three types of the worksheet:

-Definition Worksheets β Where you define lists of instances to be imported
+Definition Worksheets – Where you define lists of instances to be imported

-Mapping Worksheets β Where you map-related instances together
+Mapping Worksheets – Where you map-related instances together

 Reference Worksheets - Worksheets containing Essential Reference information such as Lifecycles or Deployment Status

-Definition Worksheets In definition worksheets column B is always headed ID.
-This creates a unique ID for the instance in Essential and should not be altered.
 Definition worksheets will contain at least 2 other columns for data to be added, name and description, these will be free format fields for you to type the information.
 They may also contain other data add columns, which may be free format or may be validated columns.
 Validated columns link to other worksheets and contain either the names of instances captured in definition worksheets, or reference data.
 It is very important that you use the drop down list provided to complete the validated columns to avoid errors, such as a misspelling, which will create a duplicate and impact the relationships that are built.

-Mapping Worksheets Mapping worksheets contain two or more columns that allow you to create relationships between instances that you have captured in definition worksheets, for example, mapping applications to application services.
+Mapping worksheets contain two or more columns that allow you to create relationships between instances that you have captured in definition worksheets, for example, mapping applications to application services.
 The have no ID column and should not be used to create new instances.
 It is very important that you use the drop down list provided to complete the validated columns to avoid errors, such as a misspelling, which will create a duplicate and impact the relationships that are built.

-Reference Worksheets Reference worksheets are pre-populated and used to populate certain of the validated columns.
+Reference worksheets are pre-populated and used to populate certain of the validated columns.
 They should not be altered as the data is not re-imported in the import spec and so any changes or additions will be lost and will cause errors in the imported data.

 First you need to set up the Import Utility.
 From the homepage click on the Import Settings tab